shubhamguptak/CsharpCodingGuidelines/README.md

 10. Do specify **floating-point numbers** as `n.nf` - i.e., `1.0f`, `2.1f`, to at least one (1) decimal place.
 11. Do use **`protected`** or **`private`** specifiers to the class member if they will not be accessed from another class.
 12. Do use **`protected`** specifiers for standard Unity methods (`Awake()`, `Start()`, `OnEnable()`, etc.)
-13. Do use `[CalledBy(CallerType.xxx)]` on all Unity-called methods (using the relevant caller type - `Unity`, `UnityUI`, `UnityEvent`, etc.)
-14. Do use `[CalledBy(CallerType.xxx, "comment")]` when methods are called from event handlers where the connection isn't obvious (i.e., Unity inspector assigned) - add a concise comment describing the caller.
 15. Do remove unused functions or blocks of commented-out code.
 16. Do NOT use **MAGIC NUMBERS**.
 Consider replacing the number with a named constant.
 Place those constants in a common file (i.e., `S.CS` or some variation thereof).
 17. Avoid using the component name in variables of that type.
 18. Do group related methods together.
-19. Do create `.gitignore` file before pushing the repository to the origin.
-For more information, please refer to [.gitignore Trello card](https://trello.com/c/R56BtE1g/21-gitignore-for-unity-projects)
 20. MacOS users should ensure that `*.DS_Store` is present in the `.gitignore` file to remove temporary MacOS files before committing any files.
 21. Do use modern language features to improve readability - expression-bodied methods, local functions, etc.
 22. Do use verbose debug logs - they can help track issues faster than just staring at the code...
-23. Do use the many extensions that exist - they'll make your code more readable and maintainable.
-Look in `SubCore\Scripts\Utility\Extensions`.

 ## Recommended tools to help improve overall code quality